amytakeuchi/Practical-Time-Series-Analysis/ARMA-and-ARIMA-p-q.md

 - $ϵt$ is the white noise error term at time $t$.
 <br />
 **AR and MA Methods Relationship**
-AR (AutoRegressive) Method: Models the current value of the time series as a linear combination of its past values.

-For example, AR(1):
+AR (AutoRegressive) Method: Models the current value of the time series as a linear combination of its past values. <br /> For example, AR(1): 𝑦 𝑡
-𝑦
-𝑡